salboaie/SwarmESB/README.md

             }

-    Each node could be on a different continent!
+    Imagine: each node could be on a different continent!
     Check other swarms for parallel execution examples.